The Importance of Learning to Swim at an Early Age

 Swimming is also a social activity especially if pursued into teenage years.
 Swimming clubs provide fitness and fun and great friendships can be made.
 Club swimming can involve competitions and galas, giving young people a sense of achievement too.

-Alison Marks Swim School Ltd has welcomed over 5,000 babies, children and adults since 2003 and has seen some excellent results.
+Alison Marks purchase xanax from canada Swim School Ltd has welcomed over 5,000 babies, children and adults since 2003 and has seen some excellent results.
 The swim school offers small group and individual tuition all year round, for babies, children and adults of all ages.
 Lessons are run in a private pool at Fosse Bank School Hildenborough, with a maximum of 6 per class.

 All teachers hold Amateur Swimming Association national qualifications, plus life saving certificates and personal, professional insurance.
 Teachers accompany children and adults into the water to provide fun, lively lessons and to ensure excellent progress.